dozoisch/react-redux-provide/README.md

 ## Creating Providers

 A provider is just an object with a few properties.
-At its core, it's your usual [`redux`](https://github.com/rackt/redux) `actions` and `reducers`, which you'll need at a bare minimum.
+At its core, it's your usual [`redux`](https://github.com/rackt/redux) `actions` and `reducers`, which you'll typically need at a bare minimum.
 There are a few other things you can optionally include:

 - `name` - Defaults to its corresponding key within the `providers` argument of your `assignProviders` call.
 This will show up in [`react-devtools`](https://github.com/facebook/react-devtools) - e.g., if you provide `list` and `map` to `SomeComponent`, in your dev tools, you'll see `SomeComponent` wrapped with another component called `ProvideSomeComponent(list,map)`.